 By listening first, you learn how best to help.

 Grandma or Grandpa may be in denial.
-But it never works to tell someone that.
+But it rarely works to tell someone that.

 Instead, schedule an appointment to get your own hearing checked.
 Remind your loved one that nearly 10% of people 55 to 64 have disabling hearing loss.
 Among adults, 15% have some hearing loss.
 She’s not alone.